10th Annual Enterprise Therapy Education Conference: Where Technology and Rehabilitation Intersect

 Occupational therapy credit:

 Mayo Clinic - Rochester Campus is an approved provider of continuing education by the American Occupational Therapy Association #5660.
-Approval # TBD.
+Approval #14746 .
 Service delivery and professional issues.
 Distance learning – interactive.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.
 At the conclusion of this conference, participants will be awarded a certificate for up to 5.25 contact hours or 0.525 AOTA CEUs.: Mayo Clinic - Rochester Campus is an approved provider of continuing education by the American Occupational Therapy Association #5660.
 Approval # 14746.
 Service delivery and professional issues.
 Distance learning – interactive.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.
 At the conclusion of this conference, participants will be awarded a certificate for up to 5.25 contact hours or 0.525 AOTA CEUs.

 General credit: